-Call PRIOR.
+An incorrect priority used in the monitor call PRIOR.
 The priority should be a number between 0 and 255.
 Probably software error.

-04 INTERNAL INTERRUPT ON DIRECT TASK LEVEL LEVEL NO <nnn> BIT NO <nnn> internal interrupt from direct task level.
+04 INTERNAL INTERRUPT ON DIRECT TASK LEVEL LEVEL NO <nnn> BIT NO <nnn> interval internal interrupt from direct task level.
 Probably user error.